slime/slime/CONTRIBUTING.md

-Contribs are also represented as ASDF system, so subsequent contrib requests also load these on-demand via `ASDF:LOAD-SYSTEM` rather than always forcing them on the user's Lisp runtime.
+Contribs are also represented as ASDF system, so subsequent contrib requests also load these on-demand via `ASDF:LOAD-SYSTEM` rather than always forcing them on the user's Lisp run-time.

 The previous item allows the developer to write completely independent third-party extensions to SLY, with both SLY and SWANK.
 See the URL